Are You...?: Critical reception

 Alex Moaba of The Huffington Post called the premiere "a game-changing episode that breathed new life into the series. [...]
 "Dexter" has embraced the freedom to ditch some its more tedious procedural elements and refocus on its new central tension. [...]
 Deb's struggle [...] showed just how suspenseful, complicated and emotionally-resonant "Dexter" can still be."

-Anthony Ocasio of ScreenRant calls the beginning as a moment that viewers have waited to see since the series premiered and praised their conversations' anticipation.
+Anthony Ocasio of Screen Rant calls the beginning as a moment that viewers have waited to see since the series premiered and praised their conversations' anticipation.
 He also enjoyed Deb asking Dexter all the right questions.
 The episode "Almost allowing us to see Dexter's actions through Deb's eyes," and noted how Dexter's Dark Passenger has always affected Deb.

 Kelly West of Cinema Blend wrote "given that the series had started to show its age in recent years, it's probably about time to explore this avenue.
 Not since Rita's death has something changed so drastically in Dexter's life, so it's going to be very exciting to see how this affects the series as much as how it will affect Deb and Dexter's relationship.
 From the first few episodes, the start of this transition feels true to the show and the characters."

 On Metacritic, the episode had a rating of 81/100 based on 7 critics' reviews and a rating of 8.5 ("universal acclaim") based on 327 ratings.

 Critics also praised the ending cliffhanger.
 Fowler praised the writers for not stalling for the ending, and for Deb discovering Dexter had killed many times before.
 Matt Fowler said "Given the past few years, it would not have been beyond this series to drag that particular journey out, but they squashed it in the first episode."
 Gregory Eckert of Paste wrote "I found the last scene of the premiere not only tense (and possibly one of the best scenes to date), but couldn't help feeling relieved that Dexter no longer needs to lie to Deb."
 Cory Barker of TV.com praised the ending, noting that the episode lulled him into a false sense that Deb would belief Travis to be Dexter's only kill.
 He was positive about Deb's character investigating Dexter, and said "It's taken over 70 episodes, many of them mediocre, to get to that moment, but man, it almost feels worth it."